Learning Design and Technology Certificate

 - Web Design course (choose one course from select group)

-- Capstone course (choose one course from select group; this is your final certificate course)
+- Application of knowledge and skills course (choose one course from select group; this is your final certificate course)

 Courses taken before the 2014–15 academic year do not apply toward this certificate.